matthodan/jekyll-asset-pipeline/README.md

 JAPR's workflow can be summarized as follows:

-1. Review site markup for instances of the `css_asset_tag` and `javascript_asset_tag` Liquid tags.
+1. Reviews site markup for instances of the `css_asset_tag` and `javascript_asset_tag` Liquid tags.
 Each occurrence of either of these tags identifies when a new bundle needs to be created and outlines (via a manifest) which assets to include in the bundle.
-2. Collect raw assets based on the manifest and run them through converters/preprocessors (if necessary) to convert them into valid CSS or JavaScript.
+2. Collects raw assets based on the manifest and runs them through converters/preprocessors (if necessary) to convert them into valid CSS or JavaScript.
-3. Combine the processed assets into a single bundle, compress the bundled assets (if desired), and save the compressed bundle to the "_site" output folder.
+3. Combines the processed assets into a single bundle, compresses the bundled assets (if desired) and saves the compressed bundle to the "_site" output folder.
-4. Replace `css_asset_tag` and `javascript_asset_tag` Liquid tags with HTML "link" and "script" tags, respectively, that link to finished bundles.
+4. Replaces `css_asset_tag` and `javascript_asset_tag` Liquid tags with HTML "link" and "script" tags, respectively, that link to the finished bundles.

 ## Getting Started

-JAPR is extremely easy to add to your Jekyll project and has no incremental dependancies beyond those required by Jekyll.
+JAPR is extremely easy to add to your Jekyll project and has no incremental dependencies beyond those required by Jekyll.
 Once you have a basic Jekyll site up and running, follow the steps below to install and configure JAPR.

 1. Install the "japr" gem via [Rubygems](http://rubygems.org/).